KangSquad/consensus-algorithm/README.md

     ./ns-3-dev/ns3 run blockchain-simulator

   ### 6. Change algorithm
-  if you want to change the algorithm, you should follow `Consensus Algorithm` part with file in `PQC_algorithms` you want.
+  If you want to change the algorithm, you should follow `Consensus Algorithm` part with file in `PQC_algorithms` you want.
   And return the file to its original location.

   Also change the file as follow: